 If dosing 3 times a week, the weekly dose is divided by 3.
 For example, if one were targeting ~18ppm of NO3 per week (EI approach) one would dose 6 ppm each time on Monday, Wednesday, Friday for a total weekly dose of 18 ppm.

 Very quickly we see that the dosing numbers for EI and ADA are hugely different.
 Yet, we can see very successful planted tanks growth on either system.

-The tank below is grown using the ADA approach.
+The tank below is grown using the ADA approach (APT Zero).
 EI users will be surprised how well plants grow on a leaner nutrient cycle.
 Lower plant mass scapes such as Iwagumis or nature style scapes with many slow growers such as Anubias and Java ferns are especially suited to this style of dosing.
 Slower growth and lower maintenance means that it is easier for many aquarists to achieve tank stability, which makes this one of the most popular commercial methods to easily achieve success.

 The rich ADA aquasoil substrate feeds hungry rooted plants, enabling one to dose fertilizers less heavily into the water column.
 This is the cleanest method to run a Iwagumi tank with simple carpet - where dosing heavy nutrients into the water column with low plant loads just cause unnecessary instability & algae.
 Many technical aquascapers have heavy hardscape work, but light planting, so this method is popular among the competition scaping crowd as well.